-"Providers must be alert to any issues of concern in the child's life at home or elsewhere.
-Providers must have and implement a policy, and procedures, to safeguard children.
-These should be in line with the guidance and procedures of the Local Safeguarding partners (LSP) Statutory Framework for the EYFS 2021 section 3.4
+All practitioners must be alert to any issues of concern in the child's life at home or elsewhere.
+Providers must have and implement a policy, and procedures, keep children safe and meet EYFS requirements.
+These should be in line with the guidance and procedures of the Local Safeguarding partners (LSP) Statutory Framework for the EYFS 2024 section 3.4-5